-In 2007, Deaton competed in the Tanzolymp Festival in Berlin, Germany receiving a silver medal.
-She also attended an exchange program with the Royal Danish Ballet culminating in a performance of August Bournonville's Flower Festival in Genzano.
-Deaton attended the Festival Dance program at the Banff Centre in Alberta, Canada receiving the Alice Schultz Scholarship.
+In 2007, Deaton competed in the Tanzolymp Festival in Berlin, Germany, receiving a silver medal.
+She also attended an exchange program with the Royal Danish Ballet that culminated in a performance of August Bournonville's Flower Festival in Genzano.
+Deaton attended the Festival Dance program at the Banff Centre in Alberta, Canada, receiving the Alice Schultz Scholarship.
 She was Boston Ballet's Princess Grace nominee for 2011.
-Referring to 2012's Barber Violin Concerto, the Hub Review stated that Deaton "Proved a particularly appealing free spirit...grabbed her big chance with both hands...and made the biggest splash of all."
+Referring to 2012's Barber Violin Concerto, the Hub Review stated that Deaton "proved a particularly appealing free spirit...grabbed her big chance with both hands...and made the biggest splash of all."